 This Blueberry Sausage Pancake Breakfast Bake has a fluffy buttermilk pancake base and is stuffed with savory sausage and sweet bites of blueberry.
 Prep this protein packed meal to enjoy all week or serve it for brunch with family and friends.
-It tastes amazing with a little butter and maple syrup on top!
+It tastes amazing with a little butter and pancake syrup on top!

 I looooooove a good stack of fluffy pancakes!
 Especially topped with fresh, juicy fruit, warm maple syrup, and a side of piping hot savory sausage.
 It’s literally the breakfast of my dreams!
 I wish I could eat it every morning, but it would take a ton of work to prep that every day ya know! 😅

 It’s got a fluffy, buttermilk pancake base stuffed with savory bites of sausage and sweet bursts of blueberries.
 Top it off your favorite syrup and a little butter and you’ve got the ultimate sweet and savory gourmet breakfast made easy!
 You can even take it on the go!

 This Blueberry Sausage Breakfast Bake requires just 3 main ingredients (pancake mix, sausage crumbles and blueberries) and takes less than 5 minutes to prep.
 Make it at the beginning of the week to enjoy each morning or serve it as the centerpiece of a hearty brunch with your family and friends!
 It’s also a great way to satisfy both your savory and sweet cravings.

 WHY YOU’LL LOVE THIS BLUEBERRY SAUSAGE BREAKFAST BAKE

 - Easy and quick to make.
 It takes less than 5 minutes before it’s in the oven.